Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: The semi-pure mapping class group on the sphere

-Consider the element $z:=(\sigma_1\cdots \sigma_{n-1})^n\in B_n.$ The infinite cyclic center of the pure braid group $PB_n$ \emph{and} of $B_n$ is generated by $z$ \cite{artinbraids}.
-Taking the interpretation of $B_n$ as the MCG of the $n$-times punctured disc with the additional restriction that the classes of homeomorphisms fix the boundary pointwise, one sees that geometrically, $z$ corresponds to the Dehn twist around the boundary.
-Following equation $(9.1)$ and figure $9.6$ of \cite{primermcgs}, adding the relation $z=\id$ to the relations of $B_n(S)$ turns this group into the corresponding MCG of the sphere $\Mod(S_n)$ with $n$ identical conical singularities.
+The infinite cyclic center of the pure braid group $PB_n$ \emph{and} of $B_n$ is generated by $z$~\cite{artinbraids}.
+Taking the interpretation of $B_n$ as the MCG of the $n$-times punctured disk with homeomorphisms that fix the boundary pointwise, one sees that geometrically, $z$ corresponds to the Dehn twist around the boundary.
+Following equation $(9.1)$ and figure $9.6$ of \cite{primermcgs}, adding the relation $z=\id$ to the relations of $B_n(S^2)$ turns this group into the corresponding MCG of the sphere $\Mod(S_n)$ with $n$ identical singularities.

-The following uses both the notion of the braid group as the fundamental group of a configuration space as well as that on the MCG of a disc with boundary and marked points.
-For mixed Braid groups on the sphere, it is important to find an expression of the generators of the nontrivial extra relations resulting from the topology of the sphere in terms of generators of the pure Braid group.
-This is possible because the generators of the extra relations belong to the subgroup of pure braids.
-We start with how to express $z$ in terms of the $a_{i,j}.$ Using the interpretation of the braid group as the fundamental group of a configuration space on $n$ points~\cite[Chapter $9$]{primermcgs}, we have
+For the semi-pure MCG on the sphere, it is essential to find an expression for the nontrivial extra relations resulting from the topology of the sphere in terms of generators of the pure Braid group.
+We start with how to express $z$ in terms of the $a_{i,j}$ from \eqref{eq:purebraids}.
+Using the interpretation of the braid group as the fundamental group of a configuration space on $n$ points, we have~\cite[Chapter $9$]{primermcgs}

-We will pursue the same line of reasoning for the relation $X=\id.$ The original proof in \cite{fadell1962} that $X=\id$ suffices as an extra relation for the full braid group on the sphere hinges on the existence of twists that transforms the analogous relations for the other braids into this one.
+In this interpretation, $a_{i,j}$ represents the element of the braid group where the $i$th point is pushed around the $(i+1)$st point.
+We use the same ideas for $X=\id.$ The original proof in \cite{fadell1962} that $X=\id$ suffices as an extra relation for the full braid group on the sphere hinges on the existence of twists that transforms the analogous relations for the other braids into this one.
 In terms of the pure braid group, however, we must add back in the missing relations and express them in terms of the pure generators.
-Each relation we need to add has an interpretation as the braid where the $i$-th strand passes over all $n-i$ strands to its right, turning back to pass underneath all strands until the first one, and back over the first $i-1$ back to where it started.
-The first factor in the expression will be $a_{i,i+1}...a_{i,n}$.
-The second factor, for similar reasons, is given by $a_{i-1,i}a_{i-2,i}...a_{1,i}$.
-This explains how to write the relation corresponding to $X$ in terms of $n$ relations on the generators of the pure braid group.
+There are $n$ such relations, and each has an interpretation as the braid where the $i$-th strand passes over all $n-i$ strands to its right, turning back to pass underneath all strands until the first one, and back over the first $i-1$ back to where it started.
+See \cite[p.\ $194$]{Murasugi1999} for an illustration.
+The first factor in the expression is $a_{i,i+1}...a_{i,n}$.
+The second factor, for similar reasons, is given by $a_{i-1,i}a_{i-2,i}...a_{1,i}$ and we obtain